Work Visa

 Pay the applicable fee, which varies by visa type.
 The "Single Permit" and "EU Blue Card" applications are processed by regional employment offices, such as VDAB in Flanders or Actiris in Brussels.
 In 2026, Belgium introduced an online portal for tracking application status, streamlining the process.

-the processing time can be influenced by the applicant's nationality, with some countries enjoying faster processing due to bilateral agreements.In cities like Ghent and Leuven, local authorities may offer additional support for expats going through the steps.
+The processing time can be influenced by the applicant's nationality, with some countries enjoying faster processing due to bilateral agreements.In cities like Ghent and Leuven, local authorities may offer additional support for expats navigating the steps.

 Required Documents Checklist for Belgium Work Visa